Sales: +1 (800) 527-7600 Login

 There is a lot that happens behind the scenes when operating a successful hair salon.
 People may not realize all that goes into recruiting and retaining high-performing stylists, while also allowing owners to benefit from their investment.
 This guide focuses specifically on salon booth rental for stylists: how it works and how renters and owners can maximize their agreements.

-What is a salon booth rental?
+What is a Salon Booth Rental?

 A newer variation of booth rental salons is the salon suite.
 Stylists rent a fully stocked suite and run independent businesses alongside other renters.